CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 .. code-block:: text

 6. The next section consists of adding tasks for all aspects of our module.
-We include the Ansible's register attribute to save the result of the task.
-The
-   procedure is as follows:
+We include Ansible's register attribute to save the result of the task.
+The procedure is as follows:
    1. We include the task for adding aci_l3out_static_routes using state: present with no attribute bfd.
 It consists of most attributes defined in our module.
-      2. We include the task for adding aci_l3out_static_routes again using state: present with the same attributes used in step1 to check for idempotency.
+   2. We include the task for adding aci_l3out_static_routes again using state: present with the same attributes used in step 1 to check for idempotency.
-      3. We include the task for adding aci_l3out_static_routes using state: present with bfd attribute.
+   3. We include the task for adding aci_l3out_static_routes using state: present with the bfd attribute.
    4. We include the task for querying aci_l3out_static_routes for the new attribute bfd using state: query.
    5. We include the task for adding a new aci_l3out_static_routes using state: present.
    6. We include the task to query all aci_l3out_static_routes under the root object: tenant, using state: query.
    7. We include the task for deleting aci_l3out_static_routes using state: absent.

 .. code-block:: yaml